MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-112-scenario-include.md

-Analyze earnings from an individual customer or earnings trends.
+Analyze earnings from an individual customer or trends in earnings.